Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Role of homeopathy in Chronic kidney disease(CKD) -

 Homeopathy has some role to play in each stage of Chronic kidney disease.
 The medicines act as supportive, thus improving the patients symptomatically and improving their quality of life too.
 However early detection and treatment along with controlling the underlying factors is the key.
-Getting a Chronic kidney disease(CKD) diagnosis would cause a huge impact on the psyche of the patient leaving him sad, depressed, anxious.
+Getting a Chronic kidney disease(CKD) diagnosis would have a huge impact on the psyche of the patient leaving him sad, depressed, and anxious.
 Homeopathic medicines also help to address disease-related anxiety.
-Few clinical studies were done on patients with chronic kidney disease(CKD) taking homeopathy suggests that it helps improve the serum creatinine levels and blood urea levels.
+Few clinical studies were done on patients with chronic kidney disease(CKD) taking homeopathy suggests that it helps improve serum creatinine levels and blood urea levels.
 Besides this, the patients also reported an improvement in the quality of life in terms of pain, swelling, sleep issues, mental well-being, etc.

 Medicines such as Apis Mel, Arsenic Alba, Eel serum, Anagallis, Apocynum, Cantharis, Lycopodium, Kali carb, Aurum Mur, Convularia, etc are useful.